kiranafridi98/AngularPractice/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Steps
+1. Download and install Nodejs .
+2. Open CMD
+  now on cmd
+	Open foldr where you want to install angular .

+3. Write   npm install -g @angular/cli .(for installation)
+4. ng new projectName (for creating new project)
+5. cd projectName (to access the project directory)
+6. ng serve (to serve or run the project)